-There were no transfers between Level 1 and Level 2 during the year ended 30 June 2021 or the year ended 30 June 2020.
+There were no transfers between levels during the year ended 30 June 2022 or the year ended 30 June 2021.

 There is no offsetting between financial assets and financial liabilities.

 b) Valuation techniques used to determine fair values

 Level 1: The fair value of financial instruments traded in active markets (such as financial assets at fair value through profit or loss) is based on quoted market prices at the reporting date.
 The quoted market price used for financial assets held by the Company is the current bid price.
 These instruments are included in Level 1.